-In In Re T.G., 726 N.E.2d 857, 860 (Ind.
+In In Re T.G., 726 N.E.2d 857, 858 (Ind.
 Ct.
 App.
 2000), the CHINS petition was filed one month before the child's eighteenth birthday, but the factfinding hearing and adjudication occurred six weeks after the child's eighteenth birthday.
 The Court reversed the adjudication, finding that if the child is not adjudicated CHINS prior to the child's eighteenth birthday, the court loses subject matter jurisdiction.
+Id. at 860.

 In Mafnas v.
-Owen County Office of Family, 699 N.E.2d 1210, 1213 (Ind.
+Owen County Office of Family, 699 N.E.2d 1210, 1211 (Ind.
 Ct.
 App.
 1998), the oldest of parents' four children reached the age of eighteen prior to the CHINS adjudication.
 The Court opined that the CHINS determination made for the oldest child after the child's eighteenth birthday was void.
+Id. at 1213.